Saint Macdara's Island: History

-On Saturday, July 16, hundreds of pilgrims will cram onto a flotilla of currachs, pleasure craft and fishing boats at the several inlets and piers of Mace Head in Connemara to cross about 2km of sea to honour the memory of a sixth-century saint.
-Not a lot is known about St Macdara but his legacy has lasted more than 1,500 years from when he chose this barren island to establish his church.

 There is no pier on the island.
-Nine people drowned on a pilgrimage to the island in a storm in 1907.
-The roof on the island’s church was restored in 1977.
+Nine people drowned on a pilgrimage to the island during a storm in 1907.
+The roof on the island's church was restored in 1977.
 In addition to the church, there are three penitential stations consisting of cross slabs, and a holy well.
 There are also the ruins of a much later bothy around which animals were once raised.
-Nine people drowned on the pilgrimage in a storm in 1907.
-The island’s church featured on the 29 pence stamp in the 1980s.

 Description

 A stone church or oratory, probably a shrine for Macdara's remains.
 There are several cross slabs and an enclosure.

+Postage stamps

+The Irish postal service, An Post, released a series of definitive stamps between 1982 and 1986 depicting the tenth century Macdara's Church on the island.
+The five stamps were as follows: